-When a person is required to provide an answer from their brain, there are two ways a user can to retrieve that answer.
-Memory recall is a function in which we sort through all of the information stored in our brains for the proper answer without much help from external sources (e.g. What is your password?).
-Memory recognition is a more "fuel-efficient" function in which we simply recall the proper answer from a set of possible solutions provided by a system or source (e.g. A classic multiple-choice question).
+When a person is required to provide an answer, there are two ways they can retrieve their response.
+Memory recall is a function in which we sort through all of the information we have stored, looking for the best answer without much help (e.g. What is your password?).
+Memory recognition is a more "fuel-efficient" function in which we simply identify the most probable answer from a set of solutions given by a system or source (e.g. A classic multiple-choice question).

 When directing users to recall information that could end in a mistake with no simple remedy, users began creating habitual behavior around inefficient workflows.
 By adjusting the workflow to increase initial recognition, we saw an adjustment in behavior, faster completion times, and fewer mistakes.